 Someone who has experienced trauma will struggle to make sense out of what has happened to them.
 The memories might be fragmented and jumbled with big gaps in the timeline.
 The memories might be distant and the person might feel like they happened to another person in a distant time.
 Or, conversely, the memories might be vivid and crystal clear, bombarding the person randomly and without warning so the person feels like the trauma is happening to them all over again.

 I am describing a very specific type of event and, thankfully, not an everyday experience.
-These experiences are extremely costly to our physical bodies (see post on ACE studies), our minds and our spirits.
+These experiences are extremely costly to our physical bodies, our minds and our spirits.

 We need to keep our language precise.
 It is the precision of language that gives it its power.
 When we overuse or inaccurately use a word, it dilutes it of its power.